llschall/jtrafficlight/README.md

-# jtrafficlight

 Plug a traffic light to an Arduino board and control it from your Java application.

-# Deployment:
+# Deployment

 - Arduino

-Download the **jtrafficlight_ino.zip** from the page herefater.
-Unzip it and load it to your Aduino Board
+Download the **jtrafficlight_ino.zip** from the page hereafter.
+Unzip and load it (without any modification) to your Aduino Board using the standard Arduino IDE.

 https://github.com/llschall/jtrafficlight/releases/tag/v0.0.2